-Irving Fisher, "The Debt Defiation Theory of Big Depression," Econometrica (I) 1933.
+Irving Fisher, "The Behl Defintion Theory of Big Depression," Econometrica (1) 1933.

-It is estimated that in the current (1980) United States economy, each percentage point increase in the measured unemployment rate is associated with a \$27 to \$30 billion increase in the deficit.
+Wit is estimated that in the current (1980) United States economy, each percentage point increase in the measured unemployment rate is associated with a \$27 to \$30 billion increase in the deficit.
 Thus if the prospective budget is balanced at a 7 percent unemployment rate a 10 percent unemployment rate will be associated with a deficit of \$80 to \$90 billion even if Congress takes no expansionary tax or spending actions.

-12 The econometric models used in forecasting by the various government departments and private forecasting services are built in Y=C+I+G. Once this base is selected then financial considerations can only play a peripheral role in determining system behavior.
+By the econometric models used in forecasting by the various government departments and private forecasting services are built in Y=C+1+G. Once this base is selected then financial considerations can only play a peripheral role in determining system behavior.
 As far as I know debts, and the need of profits to validate a debt structure and the market price of assets, are not integrated into the structure of existing forecasting and simulation models in any essential way.
+Such models are at best relevant to an era of simulation models in any essential way.
 Such models are at best relevant to an era of financial tranquility like that which ruled in 1946-65.

-accompanied by a burst in the government deficit, will lead to failures to validate debt.13
+accompanied by a burst in the government deficit, will lead to failures to validate debt.18